alienchow/alienchow.github.io/content/post/sop_opera.md

 ## Humans Cannot Be Trusted

-I have seen a highly competent SWE accidentally cause a global outage because of a trailing whitespace fat-fingered into a hand typed command with implicit behaviour.
-The automation for the action hadn't existed for that specific incident response, and it had been a busy day.
-In the midst of an adrenaline-charged mitigation attempt, the engineer brought down multiple clusters of the service.

-You could argue that maybe that meant that the engineer isn't as competent as I had perceived.
-But I took that to mean that humans, regardless of competency, cannot be trusted to reliably repeat a list of executions.
-Depending on SOP to carry out some basic commands by hand is a recipe for eventual failure.
+Humans are prone to errors, it is only a matter of time.
+Some of the best software engineers I have worked with have committed some fat-finger error which led to entire systems being shut down.

+While it could be argued that this puts the engineers' competency in question, I view it as humans being fallible even for repetitive tasks.
+It could be due to an adrenaline-fueled incident response, or it could be a 3AM pager alert after a long day of work, or a sporadic brain fart.
+Everyone handling production will eventually trigger an outage caused by human error.

+SREs should always be questioning if a manual step can be automated away.

 ## Machines Cannot Be Trusted

 To give credit where it's due, automation **can** in fact introduce unpredictable behaviour due to unexpected behaviour.
+Here's an anecdote.

 I once automated a migration workflow that executed the following simple actions:

 1. Load updated quota numbers from the single source of truth quota service.